Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rushcutters Bay has four operational public transport stops, all offering bus services.
-These stops are served by five distinct routes, collectively facilitating 2,357 weekly passenger trips.
-Transport accessibility is deemed excellent, with residents typically situated 115 meters from the nearest stop.
-Predominantly residential, most Rushcutters Bay residents commute outward; walking is notably prevalent at 30%, while train usage stands at 26%.
-Vehicle ownership averages 0.2 per dwelling, lower than the regional norm.
-As of the 2021 Census, 64.4% of residents work from home, potentially reflecting COVID-19 conditions.
+Rushcutters Bay has four active public transport stops, all offering bus services.
+These stops are served by five different routes, together facilitating 2,357 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically situated 115 meters from the nearest stop.
+Predominantly residential, most Rushcutters Bay residents commute outward; walking is prevalent at 30%, followed by train use at 26%.
+Vehicle ownership stands at 0.2 per dwelling, lower than the regional average.
+According to the 2021 Census, a high 64.4% of residents work from home, potentially due to COVID-19 conditions.

-Service frequency averages 336 trips daily across all routes, equating to roughly 589 weekly trips per individual stop.
+Service frequency averages 336 trips daily across all routes, translating to roughly 589 weekly trips per individual stop.

 Frequently Asked Questions - Transport